 The Puerto Rico Clinical and Translational Research Consortium (PRCTRC) Participants Clinical Interaction Resources (PCIR) nursing staff is composed of a nurse supervisor, Barbara-Guzman, BSN, RN, MPH and two research nurses, Maria del Pilar Cotto-De Jesus, BSN, RN, MSN and Ladimila De Lima-Payero, BSN, RN.
 The nursing staff is highly qualified to perform the procedures required by each protocol.
 The working hours for clinical procedures begin at 7:00 am until 5:00pm.
 Monday thru Friday.
 However, any protocol that requires after hours visits (i.e., pharmacokinetics studies) can be performed by previous arrangement.
 Once the application process of the protocol is successfully completed, if the nursing services are required, the Principal Investigator and his/her research staff must meet with the nursing staff to provide an initiation meeting.
 In this meeting the protocol will be discuss and the nursing services will be identified according to the clinical procedures to be perform.
 Also, the nursing staff will offer additional services like facilities of record room and study medication storage with daily temperature recording.

 Transportation services provided for off-sites visits, pick-up and delivery of clinical research specimen samples.
-To request this service, please complete the Transportation Services Request Form and send it to Ms. Madeline Maldonado (email@example.com).
+To request this service, please complete the Transportation Services Request Form and send it to Ms. Madeline Maldonado at email@example.com.
+The off sites visits are scheduled weekly and for these visits official transportation is provided.

 - Access of the External Research Staff